Small Charcuterie Board (Charcuterie Board For Two)

 Otherwise, you can find most basic items at big box stores like Walmart and Target.
 If budget isn’t an issue, check out Crate and Barrel as well.

-What To Put On A Charcuterie Board For Two
+What To Put On A Small Charcuterie Board

-The challenging part about making a small charcuterie board for two is deciding how much food to serve.
+The challenging part about making a simple charcuterie board is deciding how much food to serve.

 However if you have a smaller appetite, then you’ll want to stick to 1-2 options of each category below: